 It is a question I hear a lot: am I on the right amount of thyroid medication?
-In my experience, I have seen people who have been on far too much, too little, and on the wrong type.
+I have seen people who have been on far too much, too little, and on the wrong type.
 Let me give you a better sense of what I mean, and what you can do if you are in this same situation.

 Truly, it is a real paradox, where too much thyroid medication can feel almost exactly the same as too little.
 So, how would you know you are taking too much?
 It is really tough to tell if you are taking a higher dose than your body needs.

 Because of that, you could have symptoms like:

 - Hair loss

 I really wanted to help you figure out more of what is going on with your thyroid medication dose.
 So, I made a calculator!
 This handy calculator will show you, in terms of percentage, how much your dose is (compared to your body’s actual needs).